 Types of statutory notices

-We issue two types of statutory notices.
+We issue three types of statutory notices.

 All SPHNs are at least a 100 metre radius around any infected or symptomatic tree as this is the distance that the majority of the spores are initially spread.